eabdelmoneim/thirdweb_script_runner/README.md

   }
 ```

-4. (Optional) If you had packages like canvas or sqlite before, you need to rebuild them.
+4. (Optional) If you had packages like canvas or sqlite before, you need to re-install those packages
 ```
-npm rebuild
+npm uninstall canvas && npm i canvas
 ```